alexlance/signal-message-changer/README.md

 3. Download this repo and run:

 ```
 cd signal-message-changer
 export SIG_KEY=123451234512345123451234512345
 make run
 ```

 4. A new backup file should be generated.
 Transfer it back to your phone.

 5. Delete Signal from your phone (**only if you're 100% confident that you can use your original backup if things don't work!**)

 6. Reinstall Signal, it'll ask you if you've got a backup file that you want to restore from.
 Select your new file.
-You will need:

-a) The 30 digit passcode
-b) A phone number that you can receive their validation code on
-c) The Signal PIN number that you may have setup

 ## Thoughts